-More riots in South Africa.
-This time Grabouw and Heidelberg.
-Around the corner from my hometown of Knysna, Kranshoek erupts only to be followed by the roaring monster that Plettenberg Bay has become.
-How many times must businesses be burnt down or the N2 closed before politicians start listening to the masses who are frustrated by their election lies?
+How many times must businesses be burnt down or national roads closed before politicians start listening to the masses who are frustrated by their election lies?

 If politicians don’t start doing their jobs and the media keeps misreporting then South Africa will go up in flames.
 That’s no exaggeration.
 It’s too common in history for the more comfortable public to be deniers, or turn their backs, until lies are vanquished by violence on their doorstep.

-This morning, in the Daily Maverick, i read an article by Paul Berkowitz wherein he reminded me of Douglas Adams’ poignant definition of democracy in his comedy book, So Long and Thanks For All The Fish:
+2 years ago, i read an article by Paul Berkowitz in the Daily Maverick wherein he reminded me of Douglas Adams’ poignant definition of democracy in his comedy book, So Long and Thanks For All The Fish:

 “On its world, the people are people.
 The leaders are lizards.
 The people hate the lizards and the lizards rule the people.”